beepye/project_work/README.md

-# project_work
+## Random work

-Contains various work I've done from snippets to complete projects
+Contains various work I've done from snippets to complete projects, some for personal use and others for clients.